 Minnesota’s major investor-owned gas and dual-fuel utilities including CenterPoint Energy, Xcel Energy, and Minnesota Energy Resources, may present their plans to implement “innovative” resources at the PUC beginning in June 2021.
 These plans, known as NGIA or Innovation Plans present the first opportunity for these utilities to begin the transition away from fossil gas and toward clean resources such as strategic electrification and deep energy efficiency measures.
 Through work in this docket over the coming months, the PUC will adopt the “rules of the road” that will govern how utility NGIA plans are implemented to ensure they reduce GHG emissions and are cost-effective.

 Our comments in this first analytical framework docket (No. 21-566) framed the gas decarbonization issue through the lens of the climate crisis and the critical, urgent need to address the fossil gas system’s role in meeting Minnesota’s greenhouse gas emission reduction goals.
 We recommended three technological pathways that include strategic electrification, deep energy efficiency, district energy systems, and more, to achieve this transition.
 Additionally, we recommended the Commission prioritize those resources, such as electrification and efficiency, that have the best chance to scale on an economy-wide perspective.
-You can read our full filing here and our reply comments here.
+You can read our joint comments from July 1, 2022 here.